dheffx/aws-lambda-codecommit-pull-request-codebuild/README.md

  * CODECOMMIT_PULL_REQUEST_ID
  * CODECOMMIT_SOURCE_COMMIT_ID
  * CODECOMMIT_DESTINATION_COMMIT_ID

-## Known issues

-Currently, there does not seem (that I can find) to be a way to make the CloudWatch Event for CodeBuild specify a specific resource, so the event triggers on any CodeBuild job.

-I opened this thread https://forums.aws.amazon.com/thread.jspa?threadID=276055 maybe by the time you read this there will be a solution.

-For the time being, the build-event handler compares the project-name against the env var for CODEBUILD_PROJECT_NAME to filter only the one specified

 ## Exercising it
  * Create a branch and push it to your CodeCommit repository